 for radio equipment using standardized technologies, e.g. GSM/3G/LTE, indication of the frequency band in the way they are commonly well-known (such as GSM 900, 1800).
 Where different power levels are possible, the nominal maximum power would be stated.

+The instructions shall also include detailed information, in a language easily understood by end-users as determined by the Member State, concerning any restrictions on putting into service or requirements for authorisation for use of radio equipment that exist in the EU (Article 10.10 RED).

+The Blue Guide, in Chapter 3.1.4, provides more details on how the instructions and safety information need to be provided.
+According to the Blue Guide, whilst the safety information needs to be provided on paper, it is not required that all the set of instructions is also provided on paper but they can also be on electronic or other data storage format, however a paper version should always be available free of charge for the consumers who request it.
+OPTION 1: It is noted that the information in Article 10.8 (second sub-paragraph) and Article 10.10, as is specifically required by the RED and not directly related with the general instructions of use, shall be provided in paper.
+OPTION 2: The information that needs to be included in the instructions, pursuant to Articles 10.8 and 10.10 (second sub-paragraph), may also be on electronic or other data storage format.

 Series production

 The manufacturer is responsible for the conformity of every single product manufactured and placed on the market.
 The manufacturer, who places a product on the market, shall ensure that, at that particular point in time, the product is in conformity with the applicable legislation.

 For series production it is therefore crucial that the manufacturer monitors any changes in hardware/software, developments in applicable standards and legislation and that the state of the art is taken into account adequately.
-The considerations given by the manufacturer to these changes shall be reported in the technical documentation.
+In addition, the considerations given by the manufacturer to these changes shall be reported in the technical documentation.
 Details can be found in Chapters 3.1 and 2.3 of the Blue Guide.

 Sample testing and register of complains